NBANDROIDTEAM/NBANDROID-V2/README.md

 **Many thanks to Radim Kubacki, the creator of the first NBANDROID!**</br>

 ## SNAPSHOT
-The compiled version of the last commit is here:
+The compiled version of the last commit is here:<br>
+**Please update your Gradle Support plugin to 1.4.3**

 Netbeans 8.1 http://server.arsi.sk/nbandroid81/